anshuman-sahoo1999/covmed-realtime-status-of-covid-patients/README.md

 # CovMED+ Real Time status of Covid Patients

-(This project is under progress, will update very soon.)
+(This project is under progress, will update very soon.
+This is a web based application in which it will updates the status of each covid patients of a hospital and other features. )

 (Status of the project:- 56% Completed (As of 20th June, 2021), rest part of the project is under development which includes some advance features and works in real time scenario.)